-I personally experienced this while pregnant with my son.
-In a routine ultrasound they noted there was a fibroid and nothing to be concerned about.
-Fibroids are actually a common occurrence in pregnancy and for some women, they resolve postpartum.
+I experienced this while pregnant with my son.
+In a routine ultrasound, they noted there was a fibroid and nothing to be concerned about.
+Fibroids are actually a common occurrence in pregnancy, and for some women, they resolve postpartum.
 I took extra steps to resolve mine, which I’ll share here.

-The symptoms for uterine fibroids vary widely.
+The symptoms of uterine fibroids vary widely.
 Some women report no symptoms at all.
-The size of the fibroid is often what determines the degree of symptoms.
+The size of the fibroid and its location in the uterus are often what determines the degree of symptoms.